ankain-lesly/php-mvc-core/README.md

-# PHP MVC Core

-## About

-A PHP data access and manipulation module implementing the mvc pattern
+# Waker Object Relational Mapper

+A PHP Object Relational Mapper and a Data Abstraction layer for Relational Databases